-We have made great strides, but the racism in this country is a more deeply rooted and pernicious cancer than I believed it to be when I was child.
+We have made great strides, but the racism in this country is deeply rooted and pernicious than I believed it to be when I was child.

 The deaths of Ahmaud Arbery and George Floyd are just the most recent examples of decades, generations and centuries of this cancer.
-The rioting that occurred last year is hard to understand from a purely rational perspective by those who don’t personally know the pain, grief, frustration and anger that wells up in response to injustice as people of good will sit silently by.
+The rioting that occurred last year is hard to understand from a purely rational perspective by those who don’t personally know the pain, grief, frustration and anger that wells up in response to injustice.
+Meanwhile, many people like me, people of good will, sit silently by.

 We have not, yet, achieved the goal of the civil rights movement that was inspired by the tragic death of Dr. King.
 Half a century later, we aren’t colorblind.
 In fact, colorblindness has become a way of denying the racial disparities that still exist.
 Racial issues have gone underground and have become more insidious.

 How does a white guy like me, who once thought that we had overcome racism with civil rights laws on the books, speak to these largely underground racial strains that remain?
 How do I conduct myself?

 Some would say I have no legitimate voice to speak to these issues, but need to speak.

 The inspiration for this article comes from an attempt by a black person to explain to a white friend what she means by white privilege.
 Much of the evangelical world resists the term, fearing its Marxist roots will poison the vine if we let it grow.

 Before I get to the article explaining white privilege from anecdotal examples, I did a little research and found an article written by a Marxist critiquing of the concept, “white privilege”.
 Critique as I use it here means a critical (as in negative) view.
 (I found the article when searching for the origin of the term, thinking I would find its Marxist roots.)